Mounika-Routhu/Technical-stuff/Interview questions/react theory.md

 ## Virtual DOM
-- The virtual DOM is a lightweight virtual representation of the actual DOM (Document Object Model) in memory, created by React using ReactDOM library.
+- The virtual DOM is a lightweight representation of the real DOM kept in memory by React, created using ReactDOM library.
-- When you make changes to your webpage in React, instead of immediately updating the actual DOM, React first updates the virtual DOM to reflect these changes.
-- As updating the actual DOM can be slow and resource-consuming.
-- Once the virtual DOM has been updated, React then performs a **"diffing"** algorithm to **compare the new virtual DOM with the previous virtual DOM**, and identify any differences between them.
-- **Explain Diffing here**
-- So, react always maintains 2 VDOMs - current DOM, work in progress DOM(user changes)
+- When user interacts & triggers a state changes, React re-render that affected component & all it's children
+- But doesn't update real DOM, instead it creates a virtual DOM for the component where the change happened and its children.
+- No virtual DOM for parents or sibling components get created unless their props or state also change.(prop change can happen when state change in child triggers a callback in parents which can pass new props down down to children)
+- Now, React runs a diffing algorithm, a deep comparision where it compares element types(div, span), keys(in list), props(attributes like className, styles) between the new VDOM with the previous VDOM to find what actually changed(minimal changes).
-- Here, React never compares with Real DOM -> reading Real DOM is slow & in previous VDOM we already have JS objects available - easy to compare
+- React never compares virtual DOM with real DOM directly because it’s slow
-- Then react updates real DOM in batches to optimize DOM writes(updating UI)
+- After diffing, React applies only the minimal(actually changed parts) changes to the real DOM in batches to keep the UI fast and efficient.
+- After DOM updates, browser repaints the UI
-- This entire process is called as **"Reconciliation"**
+- This process is called Reconciliation.

-### Diffing explained - How Shallow comparision sufficient in VDOM?
-- **Diffing** is an algoirithm which does shallow comparison for only top level elements(i.e top node)
-- **How Shallow Comparison Works:**
-  - For components: React compares the props and state of the component.
-If any changes detected, React will re-render the component and by default all children re-render when parent does.
-But with memoization (like **React.memo**), You can prevent unnecessary re-renders if props haven't changed.
-  - For DOM elements(HTML elements): React will compare the type (e.g., div, span) and props (e.g., className, style).
-If the type or props have changed, React will update the DOM element.
-- If no top-level properties have changed, there is no need for deep level comparision
-- Also, deep level comparision is expensive especially for complex websites.

-## What will be recomputed on re-render?
-- **Recomputed on Every Render:**
-  - Functions, variables, and JSX code(includes all child components & HTML code(<div>Hellow!</div>) inside the component body
-- **Not Recomputed on Every Render:**
-  - State values declared using `useState` (they persist across renders)
-  - Memoized values/functions using:
-    - `useMemo` & `useCallback` (if dependencies haven't changed or [] as dependency)
-  - Child components wrapped with `React.memo` (if props haven't changed)

 ## React.memo
+- In react, by default when a component re-render due to state update, all child components also re-render even if no props/state of these doesn't change.
+- usecase: let's say You have a component that re-renders often, but one of its child components doesn't need to update unless a specific prop changes.
+When we can wrap it with React.Memo, child components will only re-render when it's props changes
-- **Purpose**: It is a higher-order component (HOC)(explained later) that wraps a functional component to prevent re-rendering of the component if its props haven't changed.
+- It is a higher-order component (HOC)(explained later) that wraps a functional component to prevent re-rendering of the component if its props haven't changed.

 ```javascript
 const MyComponent = React.memo((props) => {